DaVinciGraph/davinciPicsSignal/README.md

 Clone the repository, execute `npm run build:es` command, and copy the `dist/signal.js` file to your project.

+> **Don't forget to set your API key.
+If you don't have one, you can contact us via our Discord server.**

 # Usage

 Demonstrating how to signal different kind of tokens to DavinciPics: